FLB(LOCAL) - STUDENT RIGHTS AND RESPONSIBILITIES: STUDENT CONDUCT

 Definitions of terms used in this policy shall be as follows.

-A "student" shall mean one who is currently enrolled in the College District.
-These policies and regulations shall also apply to any prospective or former student who has been accepted for admission or readmission to any component institution while he or she is on the premises of any component institution.
+A "student" shall mean an individual who is currently enrolled in the College District and any prospective or former student who has been accepted for admission or readmission to any component institution while on the premises of any component institution.

 The "premises" of the College District is defined as all real property over which the College District has possession and control.

 "Disorderly conduct" shall include any of the following activities occurring on premises owned or controlled by the College District:

 - Behavior of a boisterous and tumultuous character such that there is a clear and present danger of alarming persons where no legitimate reason for alarm exists.

 - Interference with the peaceful and lawful conduct of persons under circumstances in which there is reason to believe that such conduct will cause or provoke a disturbance.

 - Violent and forceful behavior at any time such that there is a clear and present danger that free movement of other persons will be impaired.